Chalarangelo/30-seconds-of-code/README.md

 ### Promisify

-Creates a promise version of the given callback-style function.
+Creates a promisified version of the given callback-style function.
 In Node 8+, you can use [`util.promisify`](https://nodejs.org/api/util.html#util_util_promisify_original)

 ```js